awsdocs/amazon-efs-user-guide/doc_source/API_DescribeAccessPoints.md

 Valid Range: Minimum value of 1\.

  ** [NextToken](#API_DescribeAccessPoints_RequestSyntax) **   <a name="efs-DescribeAccessPoints-request-NextToken"></a>
  `NextToken` is present if the response is paginated\.
 You can use `NextMarker` in the subsequent request to fetch the next page of access point descriptions\.
+Length Constraints: Minimum length of 1\.
+Maximum length of 128\.
+Pattern: `.+`

 ## Request Body<a name="API_DescribeAccessPoints_RequestBody"></a>